- Deforestation risks material to financial institutions.

-The link between deforestation and climate change is increasingly recognized in, for example, the 2015 Framework Convention on Climate Change’s Paris Agreement and elsewhere.
+The economic links between deforestation and climate change are increasingly recognized in, for example, the 2015 Framework Convention on Climate Change’s Paris Agreement and elsewhere.
 This recognition is particularly important, as the planet has lost about 129 million hectares of forest since 1990.
 As deforestation is largely driven by specific economic activities and is thus a sector-specific risk, investors and banks must now pay far greater attention.
 Legend: Orange sectors are drivers of deforestation, red sectors are key drivers per country.

 Direct and indirect exposure to deforestation risks could impact banks and investors in different ways: